3 Card Poker Strategy – How to Play Three Card Poker and Win More Often

 three card poker hands

-You’re betting an additional amount that your hand will contain one pair or better.
+With the Pair Plus bet, you’re betting an additional amount that your hand will contain one pair or better.

-It doesn’t matter if the dealer qualifies or not for this bonus bet.
+It doesn’t matter if the dealer qualifies for this bonus bet.
 If you get dealt a pair or better, you’ll be paid on your bonus bet according to the separate paytable, which usually looks like this (although it may vary from one casino to another)

 • One pair: 1 to 1